This brief Vancouver guide for visitors details what to do, where to stay and where to eat when you visit Vancouver.

-For familiarisation we took a hop-on hop-off bus tour with Vancouver Trolley Company.
+For familiarisation we took a hop-on hop-off bus tour.
 The first time we hopped off was at The Stanley Park Teahouse for lunch.The bus pass also gave us a one way pass on a small ferry to Granville Island to see Vancouver from the water and peruse the markets.

 We had a window shopping wander down Robson Street and then Laura took us along the waterfront from Canada Place and into Stanley Park for sea and mountain vistas.
 We passed Seaplanes, the grassy Convention Centre, houseboats, and the Light Shed artwork and totem poles.